 13. Donut Chart

-A donut chart functions the same as a pie chart but is often preferred over the latter because the missing center makes the difference in data quantities more apparent.
+A donut chart functions the same as a pie chart.
+The difference is that many folks prefer a donut over a pie chart because the missing center makes the difference in data quantities more apparent.
+(I mean, really, asking us to choose between donuts and pie, in this, the year 2025?!)

-Essentially, pie charts can be confusing at first glance because the human eye might not be able to discern the difference in size between each slice.
-Donut charts force the eye to look at the length of the perimeter, making it easier to discern size.
+Anywho, some folks might find pie charts a little more confusing at first glance because the human eye might not be able to discern the difference in size between each slice.
+On the other hand, donut charts force your eye to look at the length of the perimeter, making it easier to discern size.

 Download our FREE Excel Graph Templates for this graph and more!